 The decision to enter into an inter-German monetary union was brave.
 It was taken against the advice of renowned economists - in particular the German Council of Economic Experts.
 Opponents of a monetary union between East and West Germany put forward the following two arguments.
 Firstly, it was feared that once both currencies merged irrevocably, the possibility to boost the international competitiveness of German industry by means of changing the external value of the D-Mark would be lost forever.
-Secondly, critics argued that the one to one exchange rate would result in rising labour costs followed by a sharp fall in production of East German industry.
+Secondly, critics argued that the one to one exchange rate would result in rising labour costs followed by a sharp fall in productivity of East German industry.
 Even today, these arguments continue to be put forward by critics who hold inter-German monetary union as one of the original sins of German unity.3

 However, this criticism fails to acknowledge that when the decision for monetary union was taken, it was already impossible to control labour cost through exchange rate manipulation.
 The key reason for this stemmed from the massive rise in labour mobility from East to West following the fall of the Berlin Wall.
-The exchange rate of one Mark (East) to one Deutsche Mark meant that wage levels in East Germany stood at one third of West German rates.
-Nonetheless, even at one third of West German rates, the East was still not attractive enough to halt the exodus of highly productive workers.
+The exchange rate of one Mark (East) to one Deutsche Mark meant that wage levels in East Germany stood at one third of West German rates.4 Nonetheless, even at one third of West German rates, the East was still simply not attractive enough to halt the exodus of highly productive workers.
 Hence, wage adjustments had to be made quickly.
 An exchange rate of two Mark (East) to one Deutsche Mark would have lowered East German wages even further to only one sixth of West German standards.
-It is highly unlikely that this state of affairs could have been stabilized even in the short run.
+It is highly unlikely that the situation could have been stabilized as quickly if the exchange rate of two Mark (East) to one Deutsche Mark had been chosen instead or if the Mark (East) had been retained at a comparable rate.

-3 Most prominently, Helmut Schmidt's work "Auf dem Weg zur deutschen Einheit", Reinbek 2005, p.
+3 Most prominently, Helmut Schmidt's work Auf dem Weg zur deutschen Einheit, Reinbek 2005, p.
 114.